amplication/docs/docs/getting-started/plugins.md

 ## Available Plugins

 The following plugins are currently available.
-Addition plugins will be added in future releases of Amplication.
+Additional plugins will be added in future releases of Amplication.
+All official Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).

 ### MongoDB

-[MongoDB](https://www.mongodb.com/) is a free and open-source cross-platform document-oriented database program.
+[MongoDB](https://github.com/amplication/plugins/tree/master/plugins/db-mongo) is a free and open-source cross-platform document-oriented database program.
 It is classified as a NoSQL database program, meaning that it does not use the traditional SQL relational database management system.
 Instead, it uses JSON-like documents with optional schemas to store data.

 MongoDB is used to store and retrieve large amounts of data in real-time, and it is often used in situations where high performance and horizontal scaling are required.

 ### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is a free and open-source relational database management system that is designed to be highly scalable, reliable, and powerful.
+[PostgreSQL](https://github.com/amplication/plugins/tree/master/plugins/db-postgres) is a free and open-source relational database management system that is designed to be highly scalable, reliable, and powerful.
 It is known for its ability to handle large amounts of data and a high volume of queries.

 PostgreSQL can handle complex data structures and relationships.
 It supports a wide range of data types, including arrays, JSON, and XML, and it has robust support for stored procedures, triggers, and views.

 ### MySQL

-[MySQL](https://www.mysql.com/) is an open-source relational database management system that is widely used in web applications and other software platforms.
+[MySQL](https://github.com/amplication/plugins/tree/master/plugins/db-mysql) is an open-source relational database management system that is widely used in web applications and other software platforms.
 It is known for its reliability, simplicity, and performance.
 It is a powerful tool for storing and managing data in a structured and organized way.

 ### Kafka

-[KafkaJS](https://kafka.js.org/) is a distributed streaming platform, used for building real-time data pipelines and streaming applications.
+[KafkaJS](https://github.com/amplication/plugins/tree/master/plugins/broker-kafka) is a distributed streaming platform, used for building real-time data pipelines and streaming applications.
 It is a publish-subscribe messaging system that allows for the creation of high-throughput and low-latency systems.

 In the Apache Kafka messaging system, processes known as producers write data to Kafka topics, and processes known as consumers read data from Kafka topics.

 ### NestJS Auth Module

-The NestJS Auth Module plugin provides all the basic modules required for authentication of the service.
+The [NestJS Auth Module](https://github.com/amplication/plugins/tree/master/plugins/auth-core) plugin provides all the basic modules required for authentication of the service.
 Installation of this plugin is mandatory for the service to be authenticated, and must be installed together with the JwT Auth Provider plugin or the Basic Auth Provider plugin, as follows:

 ### JWT Auth Provider

-[Passport](https://www.passportjs.org/) based JWT authentication involves the client sending a request to the server with a user's credentials in the form of a username and password.
+[Passport](https://github.com/amplication/plugins/tree/master/plugins/auth-jwt) based JWT authentication involves the client sending a request to the server with a user's credentials in the form of a username and password.
 The server then authenticates the user and issues a JWT if the credentials are valid.
 This allows the client to authenticate subsequent requests to the server using the JWT.
 Read more about authentication [here](https://docs.nestjs.com/security/authentication).

 ### Basic Auth Provider

-Basic authentication is a simple authentication scheme built into the HTTP protocol that involves sending a request to a server with a user's credentials in the form of a username and password.
+[Basic authentication](https://github.com/amplication/plugins/tree/master/plugins/auth-basic) is a simple authentication scheme built into the HTTP protocol that involves sending a request to a server with a user's credentials in the form of a username and password.
 The credentials are encoded in base64 and included in the Authorization header of the request.

 ### Prettier

-[Prettier](https://prettier.io/) is an opinionated code formatter that automatically formats your code to ensure adherence to a consistent style.
+[Prettier](https://github.com/amplication/plugins/tree/master/plugins/formatter-prettier) is an opinionated code formatter that automatically formats your code to ensure adherence to a consistent style.
 Code is automatically formatted every time it is committed.

 ### ESLint

-[ESLint](https://eslint.org/) is a library that helps find issues and enforce code style in your JavaScript code.
+[ESLint](https://github.com/amplication/plugins/tree/master/plugins/linter-eslint) is a library that helps find issues and enforce code style in your JavaScript code.
 ESLint has a wide array of rules that can be configured to enforce code quality and consistency.

 ### Redis

-[Redis](https://redis.io/) is an open-source, in-memory data store that can be used as a database, cache, streaming engine, and message broker.
+[Redis](https://github.com/amplication/plugins/tree/master/plugins/cache-redis) is an open-source, in-memory data store that can be used as a database, cache, streaming engine, and message broker.
 Redis provides high availability via replication and high performance via caching.
 It is commonly used to quickly access frequently used application data.

+## Viewing Open-Source Plugin Code

+All Amplication plugins are open-source and available on GitHub.
+You can find the plugin source code for each individual plugin in Amplication's [`plugins`](https://github.com/amplication/amplication-plugins) repository.

 ## Installing plugins